bufbuild/makego/README.md

 need to document that most systems will have, such as `bash`, `curl`, and `git`) are installed by makego automatically and cached on a per-project basis, including all Golang module downloads.

-Makego allows updating from this master (or your forked master) automatically, only copying the files you need.
+Makego allows updating from this main (or your forked main) automatically, only copying the files you need.

 ## Notice